ankostis/polyvers/README.rst

 - (``pip install -e <project>``) all subprojects in "develop mode".

-- It is still possible to use plain **version tags (vtags)** like ``v0.1.0``, assuming you have a single project (called hereinafter a *monoproject*)
+- It is still possible to use plain **version tags (vtags)** like ``v0.1.0``, assuming you have a single project (called hereinafter a *mono-project*)

 .. _opening-end: